joerischasfoort/money-macro/_posts/macroeconomics/2021-8-10-hyperinflation-response-ee.md

 Okay, I am going to keep this one short for you….
 EE proposes that the

-“EE: Traditional answer would be metals….
+> Traditional answer would be metals….
 Productive real estate or stocks.
 Or new-age solutions are crypto …”

 And then comes up with a unique solution that I really have never heard of before… ‘shorting currency.’
 Which basically means … borrowing a currency and using it to buy real estate or stocks….